krhadden/ServiceNow-Assessment/README.md

 This is my coding exercise for the ServiceNow role UI Engineer - Future Products.

 ## To run this application:
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
 I created this application with Node.js v12.14.0 and NPM 6.14.4.
 Assuming you have up to date versions of Node and NPM:

 Clone this ServiceNow-Assessment repo.